hapax/hapax.github.io/assets/reality.md

 blackboard.
 Instead of a microscope or pipette, their tools are chalk, equations and ideas.
-If we take the stereotype to its logical, or rather pop cultural, extreme, they're probably white and male, confined to a wheelchair, or crazy, or possessing an eccentric shock of white hair.
+If we take the stereotype to its logical, or rather pop cultural, extreme, they're probably white and male, and confined to a wheelchair, or crazy, or possessing an eccentric shock of white hair.
 They are, in other words, scientific genius personified, the Albert Einsteins and Stephen Hawkings and John Nashs.
 This is not a role most